yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 For general information on how to use yii's ActiveRecord please refer to the [guide](https://github.com/yiisoft/yii2/blob/master/docs/guide/db-active-record.md).

-For defining an elasticsearch ActiveRecord class your record class needs to extend from [[yii\elasticsearch\ActiveRecord]] and implement at least the [[yii\elasticsearch\ActiveRecord::attributes()|attributes()]] method to define the attributes of the record.
+For defining an Elasticsearch ActiveRecord class your record class needs to extend from [[yii\elasticsearch\ActiveRecord]] and implement at least the [[yii\elasticsearch\ActiveRecord::attributes()|attributes()]] method to define the attributes of the record.
-The handling of primary keys is different in elasticsearch as the primary key (the `_id` field in elasticsearch terms) is not part of the attributes by default.
+The handling of primary keys is different in Elasticsearch as the primary key (the `_id` field in Elasticsearch terms) is not part of the attributes by default.
 However it is possible to define a [path mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-id-field.html) for the `_id` field to be part of the attributes.
-See [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-id-field.html) on how to define it.
+See [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-id-field.html) on how to define it.
 The `_id` field of a document/record can be accessed using [[yii\elasticsearch\ActiveRecord::getPrimaryKey()|getPrimaryKey()]] and
 [[yii\elasticsearch\ActiveRecord::setPrimaryKey()|setPrimaryKey()]].
 When path mapping is defined, the attribute name can be defined using the [[yii\elasticsearch\ActiveRecord::primaryKey()|primaryKey()]] method.